ilnazv/wix-style-react/MIGRATION.md

 - Provides clear documentation on how to achieve various way of positioning.
 - Uses unidriver.

-### Deprecated props
+### Removed props
+The following props are not supported anymore and should be remove from your code:
-- `active` - deprecated.
-Component is uncontrolled component.
+- `active` - Component is uncontrolled component.
+- `bounce` - Not supported by UX guidelines.
+- `color` - Changing Tooltip theming is not supported.
+- `disabled` - Component will read its children props to disable itself.
+- `hideTrigger` - Component is uncontrolled.
+- `lineHeight` - Text alignment is fixed by internal constants.
+- `minWidth`
+- `onClickOutside` - Not supported anymore.
+Component is interactive only on mouse enter or mouse leave.
+- `padding` - Not supported by UX guidelines.
+- `popover`
+- `relative`
+- `shouldCloseOnClickOutside`
+- `shouldUpdatePosition`
+- `showImmediately`
+- `showTrigger`
+- `theme`
+- `upgrade`

+The following props were changed/removed and require you to modify your code accordingly:
 - `alignment` - changed to `textAlign` and supports only `center` and `start`.
-- `appendByPredicate` - deprecated.
-Use `appendTo` values.
+- `appendByPredicate` -  Use `appendTo` values instead.
-- `appendToParent` - deprecated.
-Use `appendTo` with value `parent`.
+- `appendToParent` - Use `appendTo` with value `parent`.
-- `bounce` - deprecated.
-Not supported by UX guidelines.
-- `color` - deprecated.
-Changing Tooltip theming is not supported.
-- `disabled` - deprecated.
-Component will read its children props to disable itself.
 - `hideDelay` - changed to `exitDelay`.
-- `hideTrigger` - deprecated.
-Component is uncontrolled.
-- `lineHeight` - deprecated.
-Text alignment is fixed by internal constants.
-- `minWidth` - deprecated.
-- `moveArrowTo` - deprecated.
-Not supported by UX guidelines.
+- `moveArrowTo` - Not supported by UX guidelines.
 Use `placement` to achieve it different arrow position.
-- `onClickOutside` - deprecated.
-Not supported anymore.
-Component is interactive only on mouse enter or mouse leave.
-- `padding` - deprecated.
-Not supported by UX guidelines.
-- `popover` - deprecated.
-- `relative` - deprecated.
-- `shouldCloseOnClickOutside` - deprecated.
-- `shouldUpdatePosition` - deprecated.
-- `showArrow` - deprecated.
-Use `size` with value `small`.
+- `showArrow` - Use `size` with value `small`.
 - `showDelay` - changed to `enterDelay`.
-- `showImmediately` - deprecated.
-- `showTrigger` - deprecated.
-Component is uncontrolled.
 - `size` - values are change from `normal, large` to `small, medium` by UX guidelines.
-- `theme` - deprecated.
-Only one theme is supported and its `dark` theme.

 ### New props
 - `fixed` - whether to enable the fixed behaviour.
 This behaviour is used to keep the Tooltip at it's original placement even when it's being positioned outside the boundary.
 - `flip` - whether to enable the flip behaviour.
 This behaviour is used to flip the Tooltips placement when it starts to overlap the target element.

-### Testkit Deprecations
+### Testkit
-** New Unit (React/Enzyme) Testkits Are _Async_ ! **<br>
-New tooltip testkit is written with UniDriver which means that ReactTestUtils, Enzyme, Puppeteer and Protractor are now supported by default.<br>
-** New Testkit import path. `import { TooltipTestkit } from 'wix-style-react/dist/...'` **

-Deprecated Unit API
-- `isShown` - deprecated.
-- `focus` - deprecated.
-- `blue` - deprecated.
-- `click` - deprecated.
-- `hasErrorTheme` - deprecated.
-- `hasDarkTheme` - deprecated.
-- `hasLightTheme` - deprecated.
-- `hasArrow` - deprecated.
-- `getTooltipWrapper` - deprecated.
-- `getChildren` - deprecated.
+Testkit was rewritten and is now async, which means you should `await` for every method invocation.
+You should change the import path accordingly:

-- `getPlacement` - deprecated.
+- `ReactTestUtils` - `import {tooltipTestkitFactory} from 'wix-style-react/dist/testkit';`
-- `getContent` - deprecated.
+- `Enzyme` - `import {tooltipTestkitFactory} from 'wix-style-react/dist/testkit/enzyme';`

-Deprecated E2E Testkit API
-- `element` - deprecated.
+- `Puppeteer` - `import {tooltipTestkitFactory} from 'wix-style-react/dist/testkit/puppeteer';`
-- `getTooltipTextContent` - deprecated.
+- `Protractor` - `import {tooltipTestkitFactory} from 'wix-style-react/dist/testkit/protractor';`

-New Uni Testkit API
+### New API
+API is slimmer and easier to interact it (with the recent types addition you can get an auto complete of these methods)

 - `exists` - returns true if trigger element exists on the DOM.
 - `tooltipExists` - returns true if tooltip element exists on the DOM.
 - `mouseEnter` - mouse over the target element.